 The level of confidence of the evaluation is moderate.

-indicator is applicable in all the countries bordering the Baltic Sea, except Denmark and Germany.
+The indicator is applicable in all the countries bordering the Baltic Sea except Denmark Germany, and Poland.

 BSAP segment and objectives

 MSFD descriptor and criteria